sonic-net/SONiC/doc/voq/voq_hld.md

 ### VOQ Switch Creation
 Prior to switch creation - OrchAgent determines whether or not it is a VOQ Switch by checking if VOQ specific information is present in the APP DB.
 It could do this by checking for the presence of my_switch_id (or max_cores or connection information for VOQ System DB) in the VOQ System Information.
 If it is not a VOQ Switch - switch creation goes ahead as it does currently.
 VOQ Switch creation requires additional information - max_cores, my_switch_id and system port list (see previous srctions for table names).
 It waits until this information is available from the APP DB before going ahead with switch creation.
 ### Portsorch
 This is made aware of voq system port.
 During PortOrch initialization, portsorch makes a list of all the system ports created during switch creation (above).
-After "PortInitDone" for all the local ports, portsorch adds system ports to ports list and creats host interfaces for all the system ports.
-PortOrch PortChannel processing is made aware of system port channels.
+After "PortInitDone" for all the local ports, portsorch adds system ports to ports list and creates host interfaces for the local ports (inclduing the recycle port if used for inband).
 ### Intfsorch
 The router interface creation for system ports is driven by configuration in "INTERFACE" table ConfigDB.
 The router interface creation and ip address assignments are done as needed in the similar fashion as how they are done for local ports.
 No changes in IntfsOrh for voq systems.
 ### NeighOrch